gogleva/SecretSanta/README.md

 ### things to consider:

--- shall we store intermediate fast files?
+-- shall we store intermediate fasta files? - Yes
--- if so -  how? alternatively - create tmp dir and output intermediates there -- to do: test on real proteomes: ~30 K proteins
+-- if so -  how? alternatively - create tmp dir and output intermediates there A: as tmp files -- to do: test on real proteomes: ~30 K proteins
+-- Question/Problem: how to feed XStringSet object to system call: solved with tmp files -- Question/Problem1: output fasta file for gene_ids only present in output tibble -- Problem2: need a separate function to construct mature sequences